Entity Conversions became available June 12

-On June 12, 2014, a new law regarding entity conversions will go into effect.
+On June 12, 2014, a new law regarding entity conversions went into effect.

 During the 2014 legislative session, SB 5999 was passed allowing organizations to restructure their form.